elastic/apm-agent-nodejs/examples/opentelemetry-metrics/README.md

       node -r elastic-apm-node/start use-otel-api.js
    ```

-XXX TODO: a use case using the OTel *SDK*.
+XXX TODO: a use case using the OTel *Node SDK*.
 More realistic.
-What's the experience
+What's the experience then?
-   then?
    https://github.com/open-telemetry/opentelemetry-js/blob/main/experimental/packages/opentelemetry-sdk-node/README.md
    This also uses the EnvDetector, so can use that for OTEL_RESOURCE_ATTRIBUTES.